-- Compile an inventory of major crop germplasm currently available in national collections, international nurseries and breeding programmes across East and Central Africa for sorghum and cassava, together with farmer-knowledge where appropriate - Conduct phenotypic characterisation of a subset of
+- Compile an inventory of major crop germplasm currently available in national collections, international nurseries and breeding programmes across East and Central Africa for sorghum and cassava, together with farmer-knowledge where appropriate - Conduct phenotypic characterisation of a subset of the national germplasm for each of these crops - Determine genetic diversity of a subset of national germplasm for each of the these crops - Compile a database of all accessions including passport data and pedigrees, and phenotyping and genotyping data of all accessions analysed. - Identify complementarities between regional genetic diversity and the GCP composite crop collections and identify potentially useful germplasm for NARS breeding programmes - Define regional populations for association mapping studies and identify potential parental genotypes for mapping populations and marker-assisted selection programmes for major biotic and abiotic stresses in the region - Identify recurrent parents based on diversity analysis (and agronomic performance and market preference data) for use in marker-assisted backcross programmes

-- Determine genetic diversity of a subset of national germplasm for each of the these crops - Compile a database of all accessions including passport data and pedigrees, and phenotyping and genotyping data of all accessions analysed. - Identify complementarities between regional genetic diversity and the GCP composite crop collections and identify potentially useful germplasm for NARS breeding programmes - Define regional populations for association mapping studies and identify potential parental genotypes for mapping populations and marker-assisted selection programmes for major biotic and abiotic stresses in the region - Identify recurrent parents based on diversity analysis (and agronomic performance and market preference data) for use in marker-assisted backcross programmes - Provide intensive hands-on training in standardised methodologies for phenotyping and genotyping to visiting scientists associated with selected breeding programmes. - Develop mechanisms for communicating results and knowledge between NARS partners and the GCP and Harvest Plus CP through BECA - Provide a complement and conduit for the GCP Molecular Breeding Training Programme enabling a wider range of participants from NARS breeding programmes in a number of countries in the region.
+- Provide intensive hands-on training in standardised methodologies for phenotyping and genotyping to visiting scientists associated with selected breeding programmes. - Develop mechanisms for communicating results and knowledge between NARS partners and the GCP and Harvest Plus CP through BECA - Provide a complement and conduit for the GCP Molecular Breeding Training Programme enabling a wider range of participants from NARS breeding programmes in a number of countries in the region.

-126. Project No G4007.05: Bridging genomics, genetic resources and breeding to improve wheat and barley production in Morocco
+131. Project No G4007.05/CI-6: Bridging genomics, genetic resources and breeding to improve wheat and barley production in Morocco

-- Duration: Jan 2007-Dec 2008 - Budget by year: \$100,000 (2007), \$100,000 (2008); Total budget: \$200,000
+- Duration: Jan 2007-Dec 2009 with NCE to Dec 2010 - Budget by year: \$100,000 (2007), \$100,000 (2008); Total budget: \$200,000